Introduction#

 Clustering of Principal Components#

-Combining clustering with principal component analysis to show the samples which have cancer in the first three principal component coordinates.
+Combining clustering with principal component analysis to show the samples that have cancer in the first three principal component coordinates.

 Supervised vs Unsupervised, the tl;dr in Probabilistic Terms#